dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 designator class also carries with it the information on how to interpret the untyped C data as a tagged Dylan object.

-The C-FFI library contains predefined designator classes for C’s fundamental types like ``int`` and ``double``.
+The C-FFI library contains predefined designator classes for C's fundamental types like ``int`` and ``double``.
 The names of these predefined Dylan classes are formed from the C name of the fundamental type being designated.
-The designator class name for a particular C type formed using Dylan’s standard class-naming convention; it is prefixed with "C-", hyphenated if it contains more than one word, and enclosed in angle brackets.
+The designator class name for a particular C type formed using Dylan's standard class-naming convention; it is prefixed with "C-", hyphenated if it contains more than one word, and enclosed in angle brackets.
 For example, the C-FFI library provides the class ``<C-int>`` to designate the C type ``int`` ; it designates ``double``